 Humphrey Bogart & Ingrid Bergman: Sex, Scandals, and Secrets of the Stars of "Casablanca"

-Set in Casablanca, Morocco in 1941 as World War II was about to erupt, Bogart and Bergman played ill-fated lovers in one of Hollywood's greatest romance movies: Casablanca.
+Set in Casablanca, Morocco in 1941 in the early stages of World War II and before America entered the conflict, Bogart and Bergman played ill-fated lovers in one of Hollywood's greatest romance movies: Casablanca.

 In the movie, the two characters are involved in a forbidden love triangle that can only end in pain for each of them.